puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/filterscripts.md

  * @returns Array of files only containing Info.plist */
 function main() {
-  // Since this is a filter script our data will be passed as a Serde Value that is a string const args: string[] = STATIC_ARGS;
+  // Since this is a filter script our data will be passed as a serde Value that is a string const args: string[] = STATIC_ARGS;
   if (args.length < 2) {
     return [];
   }

-  // Parse the provide Serde Value (JSON string) as a MacosFileInfo[] const data: MacosFileInfo[] = JSON.parse(args[0]);
+  // Parse the provide serde Value (JSON string) as a MacosFileInfo[] const data: MacosFileInfo[] = JSON.parse(args[0]);
   const artifact_name = args[1]; // Contains "files" string (aka the artifact name)
   const filter_files: MacosFileInfo[] = [];